zajko99/UNBX_whitepaper_final/pages/rewardSeasons.md

-# Reward Seasons
+# **Reward Seasons**

-The most outstanding players that earn a spot on the **UNBX leaderboard** will earn seasonal rewards.
-The leaderboards are active in quarterly increments, after which the rewards will be sent out and the scores reset.
-Scoring higher on the leaderboard, naturally, brings more rewards to the user.
-There are 2 main ways to earn points that count towards a player’s place on the leaderboard:

-- The amount of IGC wagered in a season
-- The biggest Unboxing pull out of a single Box

-While the first criteria is controlled by the player, it shows dedication and commitment to the UNBX platform.
-On the contrary, the second criteria cannot be directly influenced by the user.
-However, the more Boxes with high-priced items the user Unboxes, the higher their chances of getting rewarded.

-The rewards are issued as **$UNBX airdrops**, while there may be other benefits as well such as XP bonuses.
+Embrace the challenge and climb the ranks of the **UNBX leaderboard** to earn exclusive seasonal rewards.
+With leaderboards refreshing every quarter, the race is on to secure your place at the top and reap the benefits.

+## **Climbing the Leaderboard**

+There are two primary ways to ascend the leaderboard and stand out as an elite player within the UNBX community:

+### **1. Seasonal IGC Wagering**
+Demonstrate your commitment by the amount of In-Game Currency (IGC) you wager throughout the season.
+This method reflects your active participation and dedication to exploring all that UNBX has to offer.

+### **2. Stellar Unboxings**
+Aim for the stars with each Box you unbox.
+The biggest pull from a single Box could skyrocket your position on the leaderboard.
+While this criterion adds an element of chance, consistently unboxing high-value items increases your odds of securing a top spot.

+## **Seasonal Rewards**

+The victors of each season will be greeted with **$UNBX token airdrops**, enhancing their in-game and on-platform prowess.
+Additional perks, such as XP bonuses, further sweeten the pot, offering more ways to enjoy and succeed within the UNBX ecosystem.